PranayJuneja/Trello-MCP-Server/DevDiary.md

 The AI and the MCP server need a way to communicate.
 This communication channel is called a "transport."
 We built our server to support two main types:

 1.  **`stdio` (Standard Input/Output):** Think of this as a direct, private phone line.
-The AI and the server are running on the same computer and talk to each other through text streams (`stdin` for listening, `stdout` for talking).
-It's incredibly fast and secure, perfect for desktop applications like Cursor where the AI runs locally. **This is the transport that gave us the most trouble, and we'll dive deep into why.**
+The MCP client and server are running on the same computer and talk to each other through text streams (`stdin` for listening, `stdout` for talking).
+It's incredibly fast and secure, perfect when the MCP client and server run on the same machine (like in Cursor's setup), even if the AI model itself runs remotely. **This is the transport that gave us the most trouble, and we'll dive deep into why.**

 2.  **HTTP/SSE (Server-Sent Events):** This is more like a private web radio broadcast.
 The MCP server runs as a web server (like a website on `http://localhost:8787`), and the AI "tunes in" to a specific URL (`/mcp/sse`) to listen for messages.
 It's more flexible, allowing the AI and the server to be on different machines, but has slightly more overhead than `stdio`.